Executive Director and Founder

 Kate is a graduate of Yale University and the University of Virginia School of Law.
 She is a member of the Virginia State Bar.

-As a Program Coordinator for the Women’s Justice Initiative, Elvia Raquec oversees the implementation of the Women’s Rights Education Program and the Community Advocates Program in WJI’s partner communities.
+As the Programs Director for the Women’s Justice Initiative, Elvia Raquec oversees the implementation of the Women’s Rights Education Program and the Community Advocates Program in WJI’s partner communities.
 Elvia works closely with local leadership and families to build support for WJI’s work within these communities.
 Elvia teaches all of the Legal Rights Education workshops in Kaqchikel, the local language in the region where WJI works.

 Before joining WJI, Elvia worked for four years with the Population Council as a mentor with the Abriendo Oportunidades program.
 In this position, she supervised the implementation of the program in rural, indigenous communities in Guatemala.
 While at the Population Council, Elvia traveled internationally to present on the Abriendo Oportunidades Program at numerous conferences.
 Before joining the Population Council, Elvia worked for two years as an intern at Renacimiento a community development organization based in Patzún, Guatemala.
 Elvia is currently studying Social Work at the Universidad Rafael Landivar.

 As a Program Facilitator for the Women’s Justice Initiative, Sandra Cocon is responsible for the Women’s Rights Education Program in five communities in Patzun.
 Sandra teaches the six month legal literacy course in Kaqchikel, provides direct support to women participating in the program through monthly home visits, and works with local leadership to ensure support for WJI’s work in the communities.